silksil/GithubChallenge/README.md

 Clone or download and:
 ```
 > npm install
-> Create in include your Github client-id and secret-id in `src/actions/action_battle`.
+> Create and include your Github client-id and secret-id in `src/actions/action_battle`.
 > npm start
 ```